eclipse-glsp/glsp-website-source/content/documentation/integrations/content.md

 <!-- TODO write -->

 Depending on your choice of tool platform integration and server framework, a different selection of packages needs to be used.
-The project templates linked in the [getting started guide]({{< relref  "gettingStarted" >}}) provide the initial setup of the package architecture for the respective combination of integrations.
+The project templates linked in the [getting started guide]({{< relref  "gettingStarted" >}}) provide the initial setup of the package architecture for the respective combination of components.
 However, all of them will have a diagram-specific client package that depends on [@glsp/client](https://github.com/eclipse-glsp/glsp-client/tree/master/packages/client) and a diagram-specific server package that either depends on the [node-based GLSP server framework](https://github.com/eclipse-glsp/glsp-server-node/tree/main/packages/server-node) or the [Java-based GLSP server framework](https://github.com/eclipse-glsp/glsp-server/tree/master/plugins/org.eclipse.glsp.server).

-Irrespectively of the used tool platform integration, server framework or source model integration, `your-glsp-client` is always the same and can be reused for all scenarios.
+Irrespectively of the used tool platform integration, server framework or source model integration, your custom `glsp-client` is always the same and can be reused for all scenarios.
 Your server implementation is also independent of the respective platform integration and reusable for multiple platforms.
-Depending on the source model framework, the server may add additional dependencies (e.g. to use the [emf.cloud model server client](https://github.com/eclipse-emfcloud/emfcloud-modelserver/tree/master/bundles/org.eclipse.emfcloud.modelserver.client)).
+Depending on the source model framework, the server may add additional dependencies (e.g. to use the [EMF.cloud model server client](https://github.com/eclipse-emfcloud/emfcloud-modelserver/tree/master/bundles/org.eclipse.emfcloud.modelserver.client)).

 As an example, the following figure shows the package architecture for a Theia-based GLSP editor with a node-based server.